jeremiedecock/pyax12/README.rst

 - http://www.oppedijk.com/robotics/control-dynamixel-with-raspberrypi
 - http://fw.hardijzer.nl/?p=138

-Otherwise, if you keep the bandwidth to 57600bps, there is nothing special to do (make sure you use the right Dynamixel ID and the Dynamixel bandwidth is properly setup to 56700bps).
+Otherwise keeping the bandwidth to 57600bps should work out of the box (make sure you use the right Dynamixel ID and the Dynamixel bandwidth is properly setup to 56700bps).

 Additional information